False Bay: Waves, tides, water circulation, and temperature

-In summer False Bay is thermally stratified, with a vertical temperature variation of 5 to 9˚C between the warmer surface water and cooler depths below 50 m, while in winter the water column is at nearly constant temperature at all depths.
+In summer, False Bay is thermally stratified, with a vertical temperature range of 5 to 9 C between the warmer surface waters and the cooler waters below 50 m.
+In contrast, in winter, the water column is nearly constant in temperature at all depths.
 The development of a thermocline is strongest around late December and peaks in late summer to early autumn.
-In summer the south easterly winds generate a zone of upwelling near Cape Hangklip, where surface water temperatures can be 6 to 7 °C colder than the surrounding areas, and bottom temperatures below 12 °C.
+In summer, the south easterly winds generate a zone of upwelling near Cape Hangklip, where surface water temperatures can be 6 to 7 C colder than the surrounding areas, and bottom temperatures below 12 C.

 In the summer to early autumn (January–March), cold water upwelling near Cape Hangklip causes a strong surface temperature gradient between the south-western and north-eastern corners of the bay.
-In winter the surface temperature tends to be much the same everywhere.
-In the northern sector surface temperature varies a bit more (13 to 22 °C) than in the south (14 to 20 °C) during the year.
+In winter, the surface temperature tends to be much the same everywhere.
+In the northern sector, surface temperatures vary a bit more (13 to 22 C) than in the south (14 to 20 C) throughout the year.

 Surface temperature variation from year to year is linked to the El Niño–Southern Oscillation.
-During El Niño years the South Atlantic high is shifted, reducing the south-easterly winds, so upwelling and evaporative cooling are reduced and sea surface temperatures throughout the bay are warmer, while in La Niña years there is more wind and upwelling and consequently lower temperatures.
+During El Niño years, the South Atlantic high is shifted, reducing the south-easterly winds, so upwelling and evaporative cooling are reduced, and sea surface temperatures throughout the bay are warmer, while in La Niña years, there is more wind and upwelling and consequently lower temperatures.
 Surface water heating during El Niño increases vertical stratification.
 The relationship is not linear.